netdata/netdata/docs/step-by-step/step-06.md

 enable or disable them.

 One reason you might want to _disable_ plugins is to improve Netdata's performance on low-resource systems, like ephemeral nodes or edge devices.
+Disabling orchestrator plugins like `python.d` can save significant resources—if you're not using any of its data collector modules.

 You can enable or disable plugins in the `[plugin]` section of `netdata.conf`.
 This section features a list of all the plugins with a boolean setting (`yes` or `no`) to enable or disable them.
 Be sure to uncomment the line by removing the